wilke/alphafold/docker/dockerfiles.md

 - The ldconfig wrapper addresses GPU visibility issues on some systems (see [NVIDIA Docker issue #1399](https://github.com/NVIDIA/nvidia-docker/issues/1399))
 - JAX version differences (0.4.23 vs 0.4.26) may affect performance and compatibility
 - All containers require NVIDIA Docker runtime (`--gpus all` flag when running)
+- For H100 GPUs: Use CPU relaxation mode (`--use_gpu_relax=false`) due to OpenMM PTX compatibility issues
+- Apptainer definition tested on ALCF systems with comprehensive validation